yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/foreign-data-wrappers.md

 ## Overview

-A foreign data wrapper is a library that can be used to access and interact with an external data (foreign data) source.
-They allow us to query foreign objects from remote servers as if they were local objects.
+A foreign data wrapper is a library that you can use to access and interact with an external data (foreign data) source.
+They allow you to query foreign objects from remote servers as if they were local objects.

 In order to access foreign data, we first need to create the foreign data wrapper.
 Then, we need to create a foreign server, which specifies how to connect to the external data source.
 We may also need to create a user mapping which defines the mapping of a specific user to authorization credentials in the foreign server.
 Lastly, we need to create foreign tables, which represent the structure of the data on the external source.

 ### CREATING FOREIGN DATA WRAPPERS

-Foreign data wrappers can be created using the `CREATE FOREIGN DATA WRAPPER` command.
+Foreign data wrappers can be created using the [`CREATE FOREIGN DATA WRAPPER`](../../api/ysql/the-sql-language/statements/ddl_create_foreign_data_wrapper.md) command.
 Only superusers or users with the yb_fdw role can create foreign data wrappers.

 Example: